Cedric Morris: Personal life

-Around 1916 Morris fell in love with Arthur Lett-Haines.
+As soon as they met on Armistice Night in 1918, Morris fell in love with Arthur Lett-Haines.
 He moved in with Lett-Haines and his wife, Gertrude Aimee Lincoln.
 Gertrude returned to her native America, and the two men spent the rest of their lives together, although both had affairs, Morris with the painter John Aldridge and artist Paul Odo Cross (1898-1963, who financed the purchase of Benton End) and Lett-Haines with Stella Hamilton and Kathleen Hale.